 We are going to show how to use MPS languages inside IntelliJ IDEA in this document.
 You may also like to check out the screen-cast covering this topic.

-Note: Please make sure you have IntelliJ IDEA 12.1.4 or higher installed.
+Note: Please make sure you have IntelliJ IDEA installed.
 Both Community and Ultimate Edition would work.

 Get the MPS core IntelliJ IDEA plugin

-Download the MPS core IDEA plugins from the MPS download page (EAP) or install it directly using IntelliJ IDEA's plugin manager.
+Download the MPS IntelliJ IDEA plugin from the MPS download page or install it directly using IntelliJ IDEA's plugin manager.
 If installing manually, the downloaded plugin zip file must be unzipped into the IDEA's plugin folder.

 - Windows and Linux: typically USER_HOME/IDEA_version/config/plugins or IDEA_HOME/plugins